 Constellations of the Zodiac: Photographs

-Scorpius, Southern Ophiuchus, Sagittarius, Capricornus and Aquarius Three photographs showing the region of the night sky through which Jupiter passed from late 2018 to early 2022 (click on the thumbnails for their full-size versions: 93 KB, 206 KB and 111 KB).
-The regions of the star chart which are covered by each photograph are shown on the overlay chart above (72 KB).
-Dashed lines indicate that the photograph extends beyond the boundaries of the chart.
-The faintest stars visible in each photo are about magnitude +8.0.
+Cancer, Leo, Virgo and Libra Photographs showing the region of the night sky through which Jupiter passed from mid-2014 to late 2018 (click on thumbnails for full-size versions: 57 KB, 282 KB and 187 KB).
+The regions of the star chart which are visible in the photographs can be seen by clicking on the thumbnail at left (53 KB).
+For the Cancer photo, stars are visible down to about +8.2; for the Leo and Virgo photo, the limiting magnitude is about +7.0 and for the Libra photo it is also about +7.0.
 Note that the photographs do not have the same scale because of the varying camera lens settings and image resolutions.

-As it slowly moves along the 'celestial highway' known as the ecliptic (the apparent path of the Sun through the constellations, which the Moon and planets follow closely) Jupiter passes numerous bright stars; during the period in question, these are listed below, in chronological order:
+As it slowly moves along the 'celestial highway' known as the ecliptic (the apparent path along which the Sun, Moon and planets move through zodiac) Jupiter passes numerous bright stars; the bright stars passed by the planet between August 2014 and December 2018 are listed below, in chronological order:

 ^ Back to Top of Page

-Transit altitudes of Jupiter at successive oppositions from 2019 to 2021, as seen from a variety of latitudes (click on thumbnail for full-size table, 23 KB).
+Transit altitudes of Jupiter at successive oppositions from 2015 to 2018, as seen from a variety of latitudes (click on thumbnail for full-size table, 30 KB).
 The Declination (Dec.) is the angle of the planet to the North (+) or South (-) of the celestial equator at the time of the planet's opposition.
-The Altitude Range is the approximate altitude variation over the course of the apparition, e.g. for the 2018/19 apparition at latitude 40° North, the transit altitude of Jupiter ranged from (27°.6 - 1°.1) = 26°.5 to (27°.6 + 1°.1) = 28°.7.
-The table demonstrates that, after 2020, Jovian transit altitudes improved significantly for Northern hemisphere observers but worsened for Southern hemisphere observers.
+The Altitude Range is the approximate altitude variation over the course of the apparition, e.g. for the 2015/16 apparition at latitude 40° North, the transit altitude of Jupiter ranged from (55°.9 - 4°.1) = 51°.8 to (55°.9 + 4°.1) = 60°.0.
+The table demonstrates that, from 2015 through to 2018, Jovian transit altitudes improved for Southern hemisphere observers but worsened for Northern hemisphere observers.

 ^ Back to Top of Page

 The Moon is easy to find, and on one or two days in each month, it passes Jupiter in the sky.
-Use the following table to see on which dates the Moon was in the vicinity of the planet during 2021:
+Use the following table to see on which dates the Moon was in the vicinity of the planet:

-Moon near Jupiter dates for 2021 (click on thumbnail for full-size table, 38 KB).
+Moon near Jupiter dates for 2018 (click on thumbnail for full-size table, 37 KB).
+No dates are shown for December because Jupiter was too close to the Sun to view during this month.
 The Date Range shows the range of dates worldwide (allowing for Time Zone differences across East and West hemispheres).
 Note that the dates, times and separations at conjunction (i.e. when the two bodies were at the same Right Ascension) are measured from the Earth's centre (geocentric) and not from the Earth's surface (times are Universal Time [UT], equivalent to GMT).
-The Sep. & Dir. column gives the angular distance (separation) and direction of the planet relative to the Moon, e.g. on April 7th at 07:17 UT, Jupiter was 4°.4 North of the Moon's centre.
+The Sep. & Dir. column gives the angular distance (separation) and direction of the planet relative to the Moon, e.g. on May 27th at 17:39 UT, Jupiter was 3°.9 South of the Moon's centre.
 The Moon Phase shows whether the Moon was waxing (between New Moon and Full Moon), waning (between Full Moon and New Moon), at crescent phase (less than half of the lunar disk illuminated) or gibbous phase (more than half but less than fully illuminated).